MariusMeiners/MariusMeiners/README.md

 I'm the CEO & Co-Founder of [Peec AI](https://peec.ai/).

-you can get in touch with my via email 📧 at marius@peec.ai
+You can get in touch with my via email 📧 at marius@peec.ai